ndbroadbent/ndbroadbent.github.io/content/posts/2010-10-29-more-git-shortcuts-filepaths-in-bash-variables.md

 git config --global color.status always
 ```

-Paste the following script at the bottom of your ~/.bashrc file, and use it by typing 'gs'.
+Paste the following script at the bottom of your `~/.bashrc file`, and use it by typing `gs`.
 (Change the shortcut to whatever you like.)

 ```bash
 # Processes your git status output, exporting bash variables
 # for the filepaths of each modified file.
 # To ensure colored output, please run: $ git config --global color.status always
 # Written by Nathan D. Broadbent (www.madebynathan.com)
 # -----------------------------------------------------------

 gs() {